CustomerSure

 With an agile platform, and a culture shift towards customer feedback being part of ‘business as usual’, the Covéa team have been able to rapidly investigate multiple touchpoints, collect feedback, and improve their business more rapidly.

-VoC Case Study 2: Barchester Healthcare
+VoC Success Story 2: Barchester Healthcare

 Barchester Care Home As a a premium care provider, it’s absolutely imperative that Barchester put quality at the forefront of everything they do.
 But it’s not easy to manage the diverse views of both home residents and their family and friends, across over 250 care homes nationwide, across a range of different business functions: From food and beverages, to the activities offered to residents.